Delaware online poker overview

 It also authorized the lottery to seek out an online gambling software provider to run things.
 A request for proposals was issued near the end of 2012.
 In May 2014 the state selected a joint bid by 888 Holdings, Scientific Games Corporation, and Williams Interactive LLC to provide the Delaware Park, Dover Downs and Harrington Raceway with Internet gambling services.

 Online poker games finally launched in on a three-site shared network in the state on Nov.
 8, 2013.

 Right from the get-go the market proved to be quite small.
 In fact, the sites averaged only about 20 players in off-peak times and 40 players at peak times.
 The numbers have remained the same throughout legal and regulated online poker’s more than three-year history in Delaware.

-However, the few players that do play in the Diamond State have access to a much larger player pool thanks to its interstate compact, giving them more choice in cash games and access to larger tournament prize pools.
+However, the few players that do play in the Diamond State have access to a much larger player pool thanks to its interstate compact, giving them more choice in real money cash games and access to larger tournament prize pools.

 The shared games launched on WSOP.com in Nevada and the three-site racino online poker network in Delaware in late March 2015 using 888 software.

 The shared player pool tournaments and cash games are now the only ones running regularly in Delaware.